What do we do?

 Geology students can apply to do graduate research in our group at the MS level.
 Application instructions are provided here on the Geology Department website.
 Please contact Matthew Kirk before applying, however, to discuss potential projects and funding.

-We feel very strongly that it is important for undergraduate students to get involved in research.
+Undergraduate research experiences are incredibly valuable.
 The experiences gained can provide a huge boost to academic and professional development.
 When funding is available, undergraduate students may also be compensated to some extent for their time and effort.
 A list of some of the funding opportunities available through the K-State College of Arts and Sciences is available here.

 Kansas State University, Department of Geology